tsusanto/gt/_posts/2025-08-21-ground-beef-japanese-curry.md

 * tofu seaweed miso soup
 * iced cinnamon orange tea from Market Spice in Seattle

-We love this cinnamon orange tea we bought from a store called Market Spice in Pike Place Market in Seattle.
-The natural sweetness comes from the cinnamon, no sugar necessary.
-G and I visited Seattle in June for my nephew's college graduation ceremony and took the opportunity to check out Seattle downtown.
+We love the cinnamon orange tea we bought from Market Spice at Pike Place Market in Seattle.
+Its natural sweetness comes from the cinnamon—no sugar needed.
+G and I visited Seattle in June for my nephew’s college graduation and took the opportunity to explore downtown.

-I am so grateful for having a peaceful, always clean and clutter free living room with a 65 inch Samsung frame TV to enjoy watching animes.
-I typically watch one episode per day in the afternoon, each episode is about 20 minute long.
-I subscribe to CrunchyRoll for $8/month, which I think is an amazing value.
+I’m grateful for our peaceful, always clean, and clutter-free living room, complete with a 65-inch Samsung Frame TV where I enjoy watching anime.
+I usually watch one episode a day in the afternoon—each about 20 minutes long.
+I subscribe to Crunchyroll for $8 a month, which feels like an amazing value.

-G is very good and cleaning and living in such a clean and minimalist home really makes me feel peaceful everyday.
-We both do not like displaying knicks knacks.
-Anything that takes up visual space must be either useful or asthetically pleasing.
+G is excellent at cleaning, and living in such a neat, minimalist home brings me peace every day.
+We both dislike displaying knickknacks—anything that takes up visual space must be either useful or aesthetically pleasing.

-This ground beef japanese curry with roasted vegetables was inspired by an anime called "Yotsuiro Biyori".
-It's a slice of life anime about four guys who run a traditional japanese cafe.
-It's very relaxing to watch the show, there's not much of a storyline, it's mostly watching them cook and serve customers in their cafe.
+Recently, I made a ground beef Japanese curry with roasted vegetables, inspired by an anime called Yotsuiro Biyori.
+It’s a slice-of-life series about four men who run a traditional Japanese café.
+The show is very relaxing, with little storyline—mostly just cooking and serving customers—which makes it soothing to watch.

 <figure>
   <a href="#"><img src="{{ '/images/living-room.jpg' | absolute_url }}" alt=""></a>